 Related: Best Online Homeschool Programs

-In the second grade, students should be able to write basic sentences and be able to read complete sentences without needing to figure out or question what each word means.
+In the second grade, students’ study skills should reflect their ability to write basic sentences and be able to read complete sentences without needing to figure out or question what each word means.
 Your child should be able to read out loud and tell you what her homework is.
 It is still important to be available if she asks questions but a confident child at this stage may begin homework with a fairly good understanding of what to do.
 In the classroom, they will be absorbing large amounts of information.
 At home, they should be able to do homework for about 20 minutes.

 In the fourth grade, your child should be developing some strategies for learning and studying to ensure they can stretch themselves.
 For example, they should be able to compare today’s homework with yesterday’s homework and make inferences if they are not sure how to proceed.
 Getting clues from context helps them.
-Students at this level should be able to study for 30-40 minutes at a time.
+Students’ study skills at this level should reflect their ability to study for 30-40 minutes at a time.

 Your 5th grade student should move beyond comparison and using context, to be able to figure out problems in their different subjects.
 They should also be incorporating their interests and personality into various subjects, in particular ones with writing.
 Students at this level should be able to study for up to 45 minutes with one or two breaks as necessary.